lh00000000/txtxtxt.club/company/readme.md

-module for meta info about company
+module for meta info about txtxtxt (the company)